SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

-Legal Transmutation
+Legal Transmutation in Phuket

 Set up a Thai Company Ltd. with nominee shareholders – that was the most commonplace solution.
 A Thai company is not a foreigner, it is a Thai entity, so problem solved . . . right?
 Wrong.

-Foreigners impacted by this advice we remade to pay in one form or another.
+Foreigners impacted by this advice were remade to pay in one form or another.
 Either through fresh legal fees to restructure ownership, or through sales at below market prices, it cost people money to extricate themselves from the problems created by an incorrect perception of Thai law.
 Of course, many were unwittingly misled throughout the entire buying process by professionals who had full knowledge of the illegalities involved.

 For the rest of us, it will just be déjà vu.